Folklore studies: After World War II

 Three major approaches to folklore interpretation were developed during the second half of the 20th century.
 Structuralism in folklore studies attempts to define the structures underlying oral and customary folklore.
 (Note: For example, a joke uses words within a specific and well-defined narrative structure to make people laugh.
 A fable uses anthropomorphized animals and natural features to illustrate a moral lesson, frequently concluding with a moral.
 These are just a few of the many formulaic structures used in oral traditions.)
 Once classified, it was easy for structural folklorists to lose sight of the overarching issue: what are the characteristics which keep a form constant and relevant over multiple generations?
 Functionalism in folklore studies also came to the fore following World War II; as spokesman, William Bascom formulated the 4 functions of folklore.
 This approach takes a more top-down approach to understand how a specific form fits into and expresses meaning within the culture as a whole.
 (Note: An example of this are the joke cycles that spontaneously appear in response to a national or world tragedy or disaster.)
 A third method of folklore analysis, popular in the late 20th century, is the Psychoanalytic Interpretation, championed by Alan Dundes.
 His monographs, including a study of homoerotic subtext in American football and anal-erotic elements in German folklore, were not always appreciated and involved Dundes in several major folklore studies controversies during his career.
 True to each of these approaches, and any others one might want to employ (political, women's issues, material culture, urban contexts, non-verbal text, ad infinitum), whichever perspective is chosen will spotlight some features and leave other characteristics in the shadows.

-With the passage in 1976 of the American Folklife Preservation Act, folklore studies in the United States gained formal federal recognition alongside other cultural heritage programs.
-The legislation presented cultural diversity as a national resource rather than a liability.
+With the passage in 1976 of the American Folklife Preservation Act, folklore studies in the United States came of age.
+This legislation follows in the footsteps of other legislation designed to safeguard more tangible aspects of our national heritage worthy of protection.
+This law also marks a shift in our national awareness; it gives voice to the national understanding that diversity within the country is a unifying feature, not something that separates us.
 "We no longer view cultural difference as a problem to be solved, but as a tremendous opportunity.
 In the diversity of American folklife we find a marketplace teeming with the exchange of traditional forms and cultural ideas, a rich resource for Americans".
-This perspective is showcased annually at the Smithsonian Folklife Festival and many other folklife festivals around the country.
+This diversity is celebrated annually at the Smithsonian Folklife Festival and many other folklife festivals around the country.